dd41405e-3911-4647-9e57-dfa1603fee93/web-unlock/README.md

 1. Open publish/index.html in your browser.
 1. Click the "Connect" button.
 1. Wait for it to finish.
-1. Flash just like you would've on older firmware, using ReWheel / ffmwheel / OWTK / you name it.
+1. Flash just like you would've on older firmware, using ReWheel / ffmwheel / you name it.

 ## FAQ